webgriffe/SyliusItalianInvoiceableOrderPlugin/README.md

 To contribute you need to:

-1. Clone this repository into you development environment
+1. Clone this repository into your development environment

 2. Create `tests/Application/.env.local` and `tests/Application/.env.test.local` files to customize env vars according to your specific development environment (for example the `DATABASE_URL` variable).